Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Queanbeyan West's median income among taxpayers is $63,392.
-The average income is $77,192.
-These figures are higher than the national averages and compare favourably to Rest of NSW's median of $52,390 and average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Queanbeyan West would be approximately $69,009 (median) and $84,031 (average) as of September 2025.
-Census data indicates household, family, and personal incomes in Queanbeyan West rank between the 72nd and 85th percentiles nationally.
-Income analysis reveals that 38.4% of locals fall into the $1,500 - 2,999 income category, with this pattern also seen in surrounding regions where 29.9% occupy this range.
-Housing accounts for 14.8% of income, and residents rank highly for disposable income at the 74th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates Queanbeyan West's median income among taxpayers is $63,392.
+The average income in this suburb is $77,192.
+Nationally, the median income is lower at $52,390 with an average of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $69,009 (median) and $84,031 (average).
+Census data shows household, family, and personal incomes in Queanbeyan West rank between the 72nd and 85th percentiles nationally.
+Income analysis reveals that 38.4% of locals (1,216 people) fall into the $1,500 - 2,999 income category.
+This is similar to the surrounding region where 29.9% occupy this range.
+Housing accounts for 14.8% of income.
+Residents rank within the 74th percentile for disposable income.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income